Andalusians: History and culture

 There is a binomial denomination of Andalusia as High and Low, where High refers to the territory in the Baetic system and Low to the valley of the Guadalquivir river (that descends from the Baetic system to the Atlantic Ocean).
 The autonomous community institutions are in a good part in Low Andalusia (Seville).
 When that has been seen as a source of centrism there have been groups formed to make the problems visible.
 An example was the lack of a Spanish high speed train to Granada.
 The service has since launched, starting in 2019.

 The Andalusians have a rich traditional culture which includes Flamenco style of music and dance developed in Andalusia and the Americas in the 19th and 20th centuries.
 Another example of traditional culture is the Holy Week ("Semana Santa"), shared with other Hispanic countries in America or the Philippines (see Holy Week in Spain, Holy Week observances and Holy Week in the Philippines).
 Spanish Catholic religion constitute a traditional vehicle of Andalusian cultural cohesion and the levels of participation seems to be independent of political preferences and orthodoxy.
+All the different regions of Andalusia have developed their own distinctive customs, but all share a connectedness to Catholicism as developed during baroque Spain society.

 Geographical location and population

 Andalusian people live mainly in Spain's eight southernmost provinces: Almería, Cádiz, Córdoba, Granada, Huelva, Jaén, Málaga, and Sevilla, which all are part of the region and modern Autonomous Community of Andalucía.
 In January 2006 the total population of this region stood at 7,849,799; Andalucía is the most populous region of Spain.
 In comparison with the rest of Spain, Andalusia population growth has been slower and it continues to be sparsely populated in some rural areas (averaging just 84 inh. per km2).
 Since 1960, the region's share of total population has declined, despite birth rates being about 40 percent higher than the Spanish average during past decades (currently it is only 13% higher.)

 Between 1951 and 1975, over 1.7 million Andalusian people emigrated out of the region to other areas of Spain.
 This figure was approximately a 24% of the population of Andalusia as a whole, mostly hitting the countryside areas.
 The main recipients of this migration were Catalonia (989,256 people of Andalusian origin in 1975), Madrid (330,479) and Valencia (217,636), and to a lesser level, the Basque Country and Balearics.

 During 1962 to 1974, around 700,000 people — almost all of them male — moved abroad for economic reasons, mainly originating from the provinces of Granada, Jaén and Córdoba.
-Their preferred destinations were France, West Germany and Switzerland, followed by the United Kingdom, Netherlands and Belgium.
+Their preferred destinations were France, Germany and Switzerland, followed by the United Kingdom, Netherlands and Belgium.
 There are no official recorded figures for previous decades.